Randomness Efficient Steganography: A provably secure stegosystem for longer messages

+It is convenient for our application that typical PRGs have a procedure $G'$ such that if $z = G(x, 1^y)$, it holds that $G(x, 1^{y+y'}) = G'(x, z, 1^{y'})$ (i.e., if one maintains $z$, one can extract the $y'$ bits that follow the first $y$ bits without starting from the beginning).

-Note that typically in PRGs there is a procedure $G'$ as well as the process $G(x, 1^y)$ produces some auxiliary data ${\sf aux}_y$ of small length so that the rightmost $y'$ bits of $G(x, 1^{y+y'})$ may be sampled directly as $G'(x, 1^{y'}, {\sf aux}_y)$.
-Consider now the following stegosystem $S' = (SE', SD')$ that can be used for arbitrary many and long messages and employs a PRG $G$ and the one-time stegosystem $(SK, SE, SD)$ of Section~\ref{sec:stegosystem}.
-The two players Alice and Bob, share a key of length $l$ denoted by $x$.
-They also maintain a state $N$ that holds the number of bits that have been transmitted already as well the auxiliary information ${\sf aux}_N$ (initially empty).
-The function $SE'$ is given input $N, {\sf aux}_N, x, m \in\{0,1\}^{n}$ where $m$ is the message to be transmitted. $SE'$ in turn employs the PRG $G$ to extract a number of bits $\kappa$ as follows $k = G'(x, 1^{\kappa}, {\sf aux}_N)$.
-The length $\kappa$ is selected to match the number of key bits that are required to transmit the message $m$ using the one-time stegosystem of section~\ref{sec:stegosystem}.
-Once the key $k$ is produced by the PRG the procedure $SE'$ invokes the one-time stegosystem on input $k, m, h$.
-After the transmission is completed the history $h$, the count $N$, as well as the auxiliary PRG information ${\sf aux}_N$ are updated accordingly.
-The function $SD'$ is defined in a straightforward way based on $SD$. \begin{theorem} The stegosystem $S' = (SE' , SD')$ is provably secure in the model of \cite{DBLP:conf/crypto/HopperLA02} (universally steganographically secret against chosen hiddentext attacks); in particular
+Consider now the following stegosystem $S' = (SK', SE', SD')$ that can be used for steganographic transmission of longer messages using the one-time stegosystem $S = (SK, SE, SD)$ as defined in Section~\ref{sec:stegosystem}. $S'$ can handle messages of length polynomial in the security parameter $k$ and employs a PRG $G$.
+The two players Alice and Bob, share a key of length $k$ denoted by $x$.
+The function $SE'$ is given input $x$ and the message $m \in\{0,1\}^{\nu}$ to be transmitted of length $\nu = p(k)$ for some fixed polynomial $p$. $SE'$ in turn employs the PRG $G$ to extract $k^{\prime}$ bits (it computes $\kappa = G(x, 1^{k^{\prime}})$, $|\kappa|=k^{\prime}$).
+The length $k^{\prime}$ is selected to match the number of key bits that are required to transmit the message $m$ using the one-time stegosystem of Section~\ref{sec:stegosystem}.
+Once the key $\kappa$ of length $k^{\prime}$ is produced by the PRG, the procedure $SE'$ invokes the one-time stegosystem on input $\kappa, m, h$.
+The function $SD'$ is defined in a straightforward way based on $SD$.

-(where $t$ is the time required by the adversary, $q$ is the number of chosen hiddentext queries it makes, $l$ is the total number of bits across all queries and $\gamma(v)$ is the time required to simulate the $SE'$ oracle for $v$ bits). \end{theorem}
+The computational insecurity of the stegosystem $S^{\prime}$ is defined by adapting the definition of information theoretic stegosystem security from Section \ref{sec:stegodef} for the computationally bounded adversary as follows: